PizzaAllTheWay/Eksperter-i-Teams/README.md

 # AWS
 http://ec2-51-20-190-43.eu-north-1.compute.amazonaws.com:9999/
 Go to this website that is hosted on AWS to see the website.
 Using AWS you can host this website front- and back- end anywhere in the world and anyone can acess it.
-Aazing :O
+Amazing :O